-The leader of the Council at the beginning of 2022/23 was Councillor Kevin Jenkins.
-Following local elections in May 2022 the administration changed and a new leader, Councillor Beccy Cooper, was elected by the full Council.
+The leader of the Council at the beginning of 2023/24 was Councillor Beccy Cooper.

 Management Structure

 Supporting the work of the Councillors is the organisational structure of the Council headed by the Corporate Leadership Team led by the Chief Executive.